-The first step in making baghali ghatogh is to soak your butter beans (also known as lima beans, but don’t let that deter you*!) overnight.
+The first step toward a delicious baghali ghatogh is to soak your butter beans (also known as lima beans, but don’t let that deter you!) overnight.

-Traditionally, in northern Iran, raw eggs are gently whisked into the finished dish, but chef Alikhani doesn’t like the resulting texture, so she tops each portion with a runny poached egg instead—an elegant and delicious option.
-If you need a vegan meal, just leave out the eggs entirely; either way, serve the dish with plenty of saffron-tinted basmati rice and prepare to swoon.
+Traditionally, in northern Iran, raw eggs are gently whisked into the finished dish, but chef Alikhani doesn’t like the resulting texture, so she tops each portion with a runny poached egg instead.
+If you need a vegan meal, just leave out the eggs.
+Either way, serve the dish with plenty of saffron-tinted basmati rice — and prepare to swoon.

 - 1 large onion, finely diced

 - 2 tablespoons extra-virgin olive oil, plus extra for serving